 Children are indeed sensitive and yes, caution and discretion should be used when revealing certain facts to them.
 This, however, does not preclude the fact that they are thinking beings, quite able to assess certain situations for what they are, and sometimes they’re not good.
 In other words, in spite of some parents’ best efforts to shield their child from the sad fact that the child is not the best at soccer/hockey/spelling by telling them that they’ve “won,” parents are doing more damage in the long run.

-1) Children will quickly realize that their parents are not being honest with them, which can lead to a whole slew of bad behaviors, resentments and outcomes not the least of which is a lack of trust;
+- A Lack of Honesty - Children will quickly realize that their parents are not being honest with them, which can lead to a whole slew of bad behaviours, resentments and outcomes not the least of which is a lack of trust;